 A weekend conversation with friends turned to the Scripbox approach to investing and one of my friends made this remark.

-At Scripbox, we believe that everyone has 4 kinds of money – Spending Money, Short term money, Long Term Wealth and Tax Saving Money.
+At Scripbox, we believe that everyone has 4 kinds of money – Spending Money, Short term money, Long Term Wealth and Tax Saver Plan.
 While tax saving, long term, and spending money are kind of specific in their objectives, short term money can be a gray area for some - like my friend.

 So what's short term money?

 Let's take an example.
 Please answer the following questions for yourself:

 Q.1 Is there something significant that you are planning to buy in the coming 5 years?

 Q.2 Is it something that is worth at least 10-12 months of your take home salary?

 I'm sure at least 2-3 things came to your mind.
 The money you need for these 2-3 purposes is your short term money.

 It's likely that what came to your mind would be one of these or similar: